 Not for: In-depth technical or math-heavy readers, long-form readers, or more formal audiences.

-Ultimately, the right AI newsletter is the one that meets your needs and keeps you informed about the latest developments in the field.
-You could really subscribe to a bunch, see how they go, then figure out which one fits your brain the best.
-Or you can narrow down into a niche and just read about those topics.
+Ultimately, the right AI newsletter is the one that meets your needs and keeps you informed about the latest developments in the field based on what you already know

 All of these newsletters are great choices for staying up to date with the latest AI knowledge and news.
 Some are more tech focused while some are more conversational.
-Regardless of your knowledge in the field, all of these newsletters offer a great understanding about the industry and offer some pretty informative stuff.
+Regardless of your knowledge in the field, all of these newsletters will at least teach you something.

 It's really an exciting time to get involved with AI and Machine Learning.
 It's really the first time since the internet that we've collectively seen such a huge interest on something in the tech world that actually has benefits.
 It's an exciting time for sure.